 Conceptual Biology & Medicine

-The goal of our interdisciplinary team is to offer an enriched conceptualization, explanation, and modelling of biological processes.
+The goal of our interdisciplinary team is to explore the conceptual and foundational bases of today’s biology and medicine.
 We reach this aim through what we call « Philosophy in biology », an innovative way to combine the contributions of philosophy of biology, experimental biology, and medical biology.
-We are focused first and foremost on the immune system, cancer, aging, and the microbiota (particularly through our ERC-funded IDEM project), but we also work on conceptual issues related to evolutionary biology, ecology, developmental biology, physiology, and the medical sciences in general.
+We are focused first and foremost on the immune system, cancer, aging, and the microbiota (particularly through our ERC-funded IDEM project), although we also work on conceptual issues related to evolutionary biology, ecology, developmental biology, physiology, and the medical sciences in general.

 Our team currently works on four main projects:

 Within Thomas Pradeu’s ERC Starting Grant project (2015-2020), entitled “IDEM” (for “Immunology, Development, and the Microbiota: Understanding the Continuous Construction of the Organism”), we aim at understanding how the microbiota is involved in the construction and maintenance of the host organism.

 IDEM consists of four areas:

 In total, 4 were hired in this project.
 For further information, please visit the ERC IDEM’s webpage.

 In collaboration with medical doctors of the Pellegrin Hospital, we formed two teams working on the microbiota: one works on immune-microbiota interactions; the other organizes meetings with internal and external speakers.